n-jcbz/NA2FLAC/bin/NA2FLAC_1.1.md

     )
 )

+if %countADX% gtr 0 (
+    if !adxLeft! equ 0 (
+	echo All original ADX files moved.
+    ) else (
+	echo Couldn't move all original ADX files.
+    )
+)

+if %countCUSTOM% gtr 0 (
+    if !customLeft! equ 0 (
+	echo All original CUSTOM files moved.
+    ) else (
+	echo Couldn't move all original CUSTOM files.
+    )
+)

 if !flacLeft! equ 0 (
     echo All FLAC/WAV files moved.
 ) else (
         echo Couldn't move all FLAC/WAV files.
+    )
+)

+if !wavLeft! equ 0 (
+    echo All WAV files moved into "%flacdest%".
+) else (
+        echo Couldn't move all WAV files.
     )
 )